NVIDIA/nim-deploy/cloud-service-providers/azure/blueprints/vss-blueprint-aks/README.md

 - The overrides file includes `fsGroup: 1000` for nemo-rerank to fix PVC permission issues.
 - GPU Operator on AKS: fresh clusters on K8s 1.33+ require `toolkit.enabled=true`.
 - Names in `overrides-single-gpu.yaml` must match your cluster setup (`agentpool: gpupool`, `ngc-docker-reg-secret`).
+- All resources are deployed into the current kubectl namespace context (default: `default`).
+Use a dedicated cluster or namespace to avoid conflicts with other workloads.